unitsofmeasurement/unit-tck/README.md

 ```
 -Dtec.units.tck.verbose=yes/no
 ```
 To toggle the `verbose` option of the TCK for extended test output.
 The default is `false`.
-And you normally won't need to set this unless you do detailed analysis or issue resolution.
+And you normally won't need to set this unless you require detailed analysis or issue resolution.